Building file upload and downloads with Hasura GraphQL

 The Hasura Endpoint can be found in your Hasura Console under the tab “GraphiQL”

-The access key is located in your docker-compose.yaml file.
+The admin secret is located in your docker-compose.yaml file.

 What we need: